How does the Záchranka app work?

 Ok, I’ve downloaded the Záchranka app.
 What do I do next?

-You need to register as a user to fully use the app.
-All you need to do is provide your name and mobile phone number, as these two items are essential for user registration.
+You need to verify as a user to fully use the app.
+All you need to do is provide your name and mobile phone number, as these two items are essential for user verification.
 After installing the app, you will be asked to enter your name and mobile phone number.
-You will then receive an SMS with a confirmation code; simply enter the confirmation code – you are now registered.
+You will then receive an SMS with an activation code; simply enter the code – you are now verified.

 We also recommend completing your user profile in the ‘My Profile’ section.
 Here you can add any important health details such as temporary or existing health conditions, allergies, next-of-kin contacts, and any other useful information to be sent to EMS whenever you send an emergency message while making an emergency call.